 I used to avoid eggplant.
 I just wasn’t really sure how to use it outside eggplant parmesan.
 But now it is a staple in our lives.
-Here are some of the ways we use it:
+Here are some of the ways we like to serve this recipe:

 - Topped with San Marzano marinara sauce, mozzarella cheese, and fresh basil or parsley for a a simple side dish

 - As part of a chicken bowl, sprinkle with zaatar and add fresh tomatoes, olives, and parsley.

 - As part of a veggie stack with vegan basil pesto, our roasted zucchini, portabella mushrooms, and red onions.

 - Rolled with our roasted garlic cashew cream cheese stuffed inside and a fresh tomato sauce drizzled on top, the perfect vegan main course

 - Serve as a side with a preserved lemon vinaigrette and sprinkled with microgreens

 - Serve with pork tenderloin and carrot-ginger dressing